KingBean4903/Cpp-Coroutines/README.md

 Having worked with Kotlin and Go, I’ve seen how coroutines were introduced early in their language specifications.
 In contrast, C++ is older and arguably more mature than these newer languages, which have coroutines built-in or supported through DSLs like KTX in Kotlin.

 But worry not, fellow C++ die-hards — with C++20, we finally got our gate pass to the coroutines party.
+## NB
+This tutorial is divided into two parts.
+Part 1 introduces the key terminology and foundational concepts.
+In Part 2, we’ll explore detailed examples to apply what we've learned.

 ## What are coroutines
 The term coroutine was first introduced in the 1960s by Melvin Conway.